elementor/wp2static/readme.txt

 == Changelog ==

+= 6.4 =

+ * New feature: Debug Mode - helps diagnose any errors causing the plugin to fail

 = 6.3 =

  * New feature: incremental deploys for all but Netlify (cache unchanged files to speed up deploys)